-The Pro AERO mat allows mining, construction & expeditionary forces to create (a) safe, take-off and landing airstrip, (b) temporary or permanent parking areas PLUS (c) taxiways leading to and from the runway and taxiway where there is no time, requirement, or ability to build an additional permanent infrastructure for this purpose.
+The Pro AERO composite airfield matting solution allows mining, construction & expeditionary forces to create (a) safe, take-off and landing airstrip, (b) temporary or permanent parking areas PLUS (c) taxiways leading to and from the runway and taxiway where there is no time, requirement, or ability to build an additional permanent infrastructure for this purpose.

 CBRM has ensured in the design of this particular-product that, with regards to approval reference product design and specifications, the offices of the Regulator as well as that of Standards Approval have been approached and kept up to date on its development throughout this entire period.
 Although a Regulator may not approve a product that has been designed, they may audit it based on laid down parameters and procedures that are in conformance with the International Standards and Recommended Procedures.

 The Runway, Taxiway and/or Apron.
 Composite Base Rig Mats have been developed in accordance with the requirements of the International Civil Aviation Organisation (ICAO Annex 14).
 These details include the (a) Load Classification Number, (b) Maximum Pounds per Square Inch, (c) Total weight Load reinforced into the ground and (d) Total weight load rolled into the Top.

 The LCN has been determined by applying processes as listed according to the California bearing ratio (CBR) which is a penetration test for the evaluation of the mechanical strength of natural ground, subgrades and base courses beneath new carriageway`s construction.